Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Bias Induced by Nearest-Neighbor Association

 This section shows that NN association introduces an additional and unavoidable statistical bias that compounds the gate-induced effects.
 Unlike modeling errors or tuning artifacts, this bias arises solely from order-statistic selection and persists even under ideal nominal assumptions.

-\subsection{Nearest-neighbor association as statistical selection}
+\subsection{Nearest-Neighbor Association as Statistical Selection}

 Consider a time step at which $M \ge 1$ measurements pass the validation gate $\mathcal{A}$.
 Let $\{\nu^{(i)}\}_{i=1}^M$ denote the corresponding innovation vectors, each generated according to the same post-gate distribution $(\nu \mid \mathcal{A})$.
-NN association selects the innovation with minimum NIS, as originally proposed in the classical multi-target tracking framework of Reid \cite{reid2003algorithm},
+NN association selects the innovation with minimum NIS,

 and uses $\nu^{(i^\star)}$ for the update step.

 While \eqref{eq:nn_rule} is often motivated algorithmically as a simple and efficient approximation to more complex association schemes, it constitutes a nonlinear statistical selection operator acting directly on the innovation.